Providing support for those with a blood cancer

 There are many different types of support needed by people living with these diseases.
 Some practical support may be required at different times.
 Most people feel comfortable providing this kind of support especially if they are guided by being given specific tasks, for example, helping with cooking, housework, picking up children, or taking care of the family pet.
 In some cases, friends and relatives devise a roster to help with the necessary day-to-day running of the household, especially where children are involved.

 Where appropriate you could offer help by putting your loved one in contact with relevant services and organisations (including the Leukaemia Foundation) that provide practical, emotional and financial assistance for patients and families.

 Many people find it useful to talk with other people who understand the complex feelings and kinds of issues that arise for people living with cancer.
 As such, support groups can offer a supportive and informative environment for people to discuss issues important to them.

 Education and support programs can offer you or the person with blood cancer important information and a supportive environment for people to discuss issues important to them.
-Health professionals at treating hospitals and will also have information about relevant support programs in their area, or learn more about the programs we offer by clicking the link below.
+Health professionals at treating hospitals and will also have information about relevant support programs in their area, or learn more about the programs we offer here.

 Developed by the Leukaemia Foundation in consultation with people living with a blood cancer, Leukaemia Foundation support staff, haematology nursing staff and/or Australian clinical haematologists.
 This content is provided for information purposes only and we urge you to always seek advice from a registered health care professional for diagnosis, treatment and answers to your medical questions, including the suitability of a particular therapy, service, product or treatment in your circumstances.
 The Leukaemia Foundation shall not bear any liability for any person relying on the materials contained on this website.